Online Single Subject Teaching Credential Program Overview

 Three Pathways to Earning Your Preliminary Single-Subject Credential Online

-Here is how to become a high school teacher in California with Alliant International University:
+Here is how to become a middle or high school teacher in California with Alliant International University:

 Under the Student Teaching option, students complete a 16-week, student teaching placement in at least two grade levels under the guidance of an experienced teacher and field supervisor.
 The Student Teaching option provides the ideal environment to study pedagogy and apply it in the classroom before you begin your career as a full-time teacher.
 Learn more about our Student Teaching option.